keboola/Keboola-Design-System/README.md

 - If some cards don't need footers, don't use the `aligned-footers` class
 - For simple card layouts, use only the grid classes without these helpers

-**Example use cases:**
-- Use `equal-height-cards` when cards have varying content lengths but should appear uniform
-- Use `aligned-footers` when cards have action buttons that should be aligned at the bottom
-- For dashboard layouts with mixed content types, prefer simple grid layouts without these helpers

 **Common mistakes to avoid:**
 - ❌ Don't use `aligned-footers` when some cards don't have footer elements
 - ❌ Don't add these helper classes to all grid containers by default